I’m neither from Soria nor from Syria.

 My name is Stasa Durdic.

-I can, want, and know how to help you.
+And I want, can, and will help you.

-I can help you by writing web content.
+I can help you by writing marketing content.

 I can help you by writing compelling content.